 Randall Payleitner reads more than I do, and the books he recommends are always worth reading.
 Here are his thoughts on what’s not worth reading.

-(1) It has sustained periods of boringness throughout.
-Plenty of good books have stale spots, but if you’re fighting sleep or reading pages at a time without retention — maybe it’s time to move on!
+(1) It has sustained periods of boringness.
+Plenty of good books have slow spots, but if you’re fighting sleep or reading pages at a time without retention — maybe it’s time to move on!